SameerAnsari08/Cat-and-Dog-Classification-using-CNN/README.md

 # Cat and Dog Classification Using CNN

 This project implements a Convolutional Neural Network (CNN) to classify images of cats and dogs.
 The goal is to develop a robust image classification model that can accurately distinguish between the two classes.
-This type of binary classification is a fundamental task in computer vision and serves as a great introduction to deep learning techniques using CNNs.
+This type of binary classification is a fundamental task and serves as a great introduction to deep learning techniques using CNNs.

 ## 📌 Project Highlights